-Appeals Process in the Event of Denial
+Appeals process in the event of denial

-In addition to providing the requestor with the reasons for denial of a request for reasonable accommodation, the office must designate a process for review when an applicant or employee chooses to appeal the denial of a reasonable accommodation request.
+In addition to providing the requestor with the reasons for denial of a request for reasonable accommodation, agencies must designate a process for review when an applicant or employee chooses to appeal the denial of a reasonable accommodation request.
 This process:

-- Must include review by a Deputy Attorney General; - May include review by the State ADA Coordinator; and/or - Must inform the requestor of the statutory right to file a charge with the Equal Employment Opportunity Commission or the Minnesota Department of Human Rights.
+- Must include review by an agency official; - May include review by the State ADA Coordinator; and/or - Must inform the requestor of the statutory right to file a charge with the Equal Employment Opportunity Commission or the Minnesota Department of Human Rights.